Amazon RDS Blue/Green Deployments

 Backup Mode

-• RDS Backups are incremental.
+• RDS Automated Backups are incremental.
 The first snapshot of a DB instance contains the data for the full database.
-Subsequent backups of the same database are incremental, meaning only the data that has changed after your most recent backup is saved.
+Subsequent backups of the same database are incremental, meaning only the data that has changed after the most recent backup is saved.

 Point In Time Recovery – PITR